Zhiming-Huang/luc/README.md

 ```
 sudo python3 dumbell.py
 ```
-The results will be saved in the directory of logs.
+The results will be saved in the ''logs'' folder.
 To plot the logs, run the script plot_dumbell.py by
 ```
 python3 plot_dumbell.py
 ```